 For example, StartEngine brands itself by guiding startups through the process, from onboarding and marketing services to legal and financial guidance.
 It also has a compliance team and an investor services team.
 This is the value of a crowdfunding platform: It's a turnkey solution for startups to access capital, and it's a way for the public to get in early – even before the IPO – with the startups of their choice.

 What's next for startups once they raise funds via equity crowdfunding?

-Amster also notes that while platforms like his were initially dominated by consumer-facing companies, B2B and SaaS have swiftly moved in to take advantage of the process.
+Amster also noted that, while platforms like StartEngine were initially dominated by consumer-facing companies, B2B and SaaS startups have swiftly moved in to take advantage of the process.